pedrosousabarreto/node-microsvc-lib/readme.md

 This *ServiceConfigs* instance requires the base dir `__dirname`, an instance of *AppBaseConfigs* and an (optional) instance of *IConfigsProvider*.

 Three sets of configuration values exist:
-- Parameters - that can be of type STRING, BOOL, INT_NUMBER or FLOAT_NUMBER;
+- Parameters - values can be of type STRING, BOOL, INT_NUMBER or FLOAT_NUMBER;
-- Feature Flags - always of boolean type;
+- Feature Flags - values are always of boolean type;
-- Secrets - always of string type.
+- Secrets - values are always of string type.

 ##### ServiceConfigs *(Required for Microservice obj instantiation)*
-This is the object that the *Microservice* requires to source all its runtime configs.
+This is the object that the *Microservice* requires to source all its runtime configurations.

-##### AppBaseConfigs *(Required)*
-Optional instance that fetches all config values from an external service such as consul or hashicorp vault.

 ##### IConfigsProvider *(Optional)*
 Optional instance that fetches all config values from an external service such as consul or hashicorp vault.